Ocalak/chemistry-dataset-analysis/README.md

 - **Data Analysis**: R, tidyverse, plotly, DT
 - **R Markdown**: For reproducible research document
 - **GitHub Pages**: For hosting the interactive web version

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Dataset provided by the chemistry department
-- Analysis conducted using open-source tools and libraries